-The Health and Safety at Work etc Act 1974 , also referred to as HSWA, HSW Act or HASAWA, is the primary piece of legislation covering occupational health and safety in Great Britain.
-The Health and Safety Executive with local authorities (and other enforcing authorities) is responsible for enforcing the Act and a number of other Acts and Statutory Instruments relevant to the working environment.
+The Health and Safety at Work etc Act 1974 (also referred to as HSWA, the HSW Act, the 1974 Act or HASAWA) is the primary piece of legislation covering occupational health and safety in Great Britain.
+The Health and Safety Executive, with local authorities (and other enforcing authorities) is responsible for enforcing the Act and a number of other Acts and Statutory Instruments relevant to the working environment.

 The full text of the Act (as amended) is available at legislation.gov.uk where it can also be downloaded free of charge.

 This is the latest version.
 Please see the Disclaimer below and information on the legislation.gov.uk website.

 Statutory instruments are pieces of secondary legislation made under specific Acts of Parliament.
 These cover a wide range of subjects, including control of asbestos at work, diving, escape and rescue from mines, ionising radiation and working at height.

 If you need further advice on legal matters concerning the workplace, please consult Sources of information and external advisory services.

 For some basic information on what employers must do to make sure their businesses comply with health and safety law, visit ‘Health and Safety Made Simple’.